Our story

 In January 2005 a mission team from Leaskdale, Ontario hosted a youth leadership camp in Hainamosa, a under-resourced community outside Santo Domingo, Dominican Republic.
 In this community both public and private schools face the challenges of being under-resourced.
 Dominican teachers noticed the co-operative learning strategies used by the Canadians in working with the youth, and asked to learn more about this instructional approach.

 Teacher Mentors Abroad (TMA) was created in response to this request.
 A group of Canadian educators facilitated a summer workshop for 70 teachers in Hainamosa.
 It was such a success that both the Dominicans and the Canadians realized there was a need for a bigger program.
 Future workshops on instructional strategies were planned based on a training of trainers (TOT) model.
-Using this sustainable model of teacher development, TMA builds dynamic learning partnerships with teachers in under-resourced communities.
+Using this sustainable model of teacher development, TMA builds dynamic learning partnerships with educators in the Dominican Republic.

 GUIDING PRINCIPLES & CORE VALUES